 - Continental's Pilots.
 In June 1998, a five-year collective bargaining agreement, retroactive to October 1997, was ratified by Continental's pilots.
-The agreement becomes amendable in October 2002.
-On November 13, 2000, Continental received a request from its pilots to open contract negotiations 14 months early.
-Continental has declined such request. - Express's Pilots.
+The agreement becomes amendable in October 2002. - Express's Pilots.
 In December 1998, Express and its pilots executed a new agreement.
 This agreement becomes amendable on October 1, 2002. - Flight Attendants.
 In March 2000, Continental's flight attendants ratified a 54-month collective bargaining agreement.
 This agreement becomes amendable in September 2004.
 In June 2000, Express flight attendants ratified a 54-month collective bargaining agreement which becomes amendable in December 2004.
-In November 2000, Continental announced a tentative collective bargaining agreement covering flight attendants of CMI, Continental's subsidiary based in Guam, which was rejected and negotiations are continuing. - Dispatchers.
+In November 2000, Continental announced a tentative collective bargaining agreement covering flight attendants of CMI, Continental's subsidiary based in Guam, which is subject to ratification. - Dispatchers.
 The Company's dispatchers ratified a new five-year collective bargaining agreement in July 1998.
 The agreement becomes amendable in October 2003.
 In July 2000, Express and its dispatchers ratified a four-year collective bargaining agreement. - Mechanics.
 Continental's mechanics are covered by a new agreement signed in January 1999 that becomes amendable January 8, 2002.
 CMI's mechanics are covered by a collective bargaining agreement that becomes amendable March 31, 2001.
 In August 1999, Express' mechanics ratified a four-year collective bargaining agreement.
 The agreement becomes amendable in January 2003.